AuchenDevs/Fast-Sherlock/README.md

 # Fast-Sherlock
-Fast gui menu for Sherlock
+Fast gui menu for Sherlock.
+For install change the directory to your sherlock directory and move the .bat to `C:\Windows\System32` for can use "sherlock" command on cmd